StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 # Combat

 ### Combat Order
 Each faction takes turns to have one of it's characters act.
 Player factions always go first.
-If there is more than one player faction, each player faction rolls an natural d10 to see who acts first.
+If there is more than one player faction, each player faction rolls a natural d10 to see who acts first.
 Ties must reroll against eachother.

 #### Surpise
 If a faction is surprised the ambushing faction all get a chance to act before all others.

 ### Actions
-Each player gets three actions per turn.
-They may do the following:
+Each player gets one action per round, unless otherwise noted.

+He may do the following:
 * **Attack** - Deal a condition to an opponent.
 * **Defend** - Prevent a condition being applied to yourself or another character.
 * **Aid** - Grant a +1 to the challenge roll of another charatcer.
-* **Dash** - Move up to 30 feet.
+* **Dash** - Move up to twice your base movement.
 * **Act** - Anything else that takes time.

 ### Free Actions
-* Your character may move up to 15 feet for free between each of his actions.
+* You may move your base movement, which is typically 15 feet.
 * Equip one weapon.
-Further weapon swaps cost one **Act** action.
 * Say a short phrase.

 ### Interuppts
 **Defend**, **Aid**, and **Act** are interuppts and can done just before some type of event occurs.

 ### Information
 The conditions, wound status, action economy, and armor of all participants in a combat are know to all.
+Resistances and vulnerabilities may be hidden if the players have never fought against that enemy type before.

 ### Critical Success